-Penn Medicine has been pioneers in organ transplantation for over 50 years, and leads the region in total number of transplant performed.
-In May of 2013, The Penn Transplant Institute became the 14th institution in the country and the first in the region to perform 5,000 kidney transplants.
+Penn Medicine has been a pioneer in organ transplantation for over 50 years, leading the region in the number of transplants performed.
+In May 2013, the Penn Transplant Institute became the fourteenth institution in the country and the first in the region to perform 5,000 kidney transplants.

 Patients come from the entire East Coast and beyond to benefit from Penn's innovative multidisciplinary approach, which combines the best of surgery and medicine.

 The Penn Transplant Institute consistently meets or exceeds the national average in all organ transplants.
 These superior outcomes are a result of the combined efforts of multiple clinical departments across Penn Medicine and a unique, multidisciplinary approach to the treatment of end-stage organ disease.